KojiV/AsyncArmorStandTest/README.md

 }.runTaskTimer(plugin, 1L, 1L);
 ```

 This is better, as you can now pawn it off to another thread instead of forcing it to handle itself, potentially boosting performance.
 This also fixes the issue of the visual lag.
-However, this method comes with one huge downside:
+However, this method comes with two huge downsides:

-**You can't rotate the entity**
+1. **You can't rotate the entity**
+2. You cannot move the entity move huge distances instantly

 So from there you have two options:
 1. Teleport the entity and do it on the main task